ricardojoserf/dns-exfiltration/README.md

 Then, add the following DNS records:

-- "A" record for your domain, for example "domain.com", pointing to the droplet's IP address
+- "A" record for your domain, for example "domain.com", pointing to the droplet's IP address.
-- "A" record for subdomain "ns" pointing to the droplet's IP address
+- "A" record for subdomain "ns" pointing to the droplet's IP address.
-- "NS" record for a subdomain, for example "steve", pointing to the droplet's IP address
+- "NS" record for a subdomain, for example "steve", pointing to the droplet's IP address.
    - NOTE: This is the subdomain we will use for DNS exfiltration.
-- "NS" record redirecting to ns1.digitalocean.com (if not already in there)
+- "NS" record redirecting to ns1.digitalocean.com (if not already in there).
-- "NS" record redirecting to ns2.digitalocean.com (if not already in there)
+- "NS" record redirecting to ns2.digitalocean.com (if not already in there).
-- "NS" record redirecting to ns3.digitalocean.com (if not already in there)
+- "NS" record redirecting to ns3.digitalocean.com (if not already in there).

 ![img3](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/dns-exfiltration/Screenshot_3.png)